-An intern may see a couple as part of a co-therapy team with a senior staff member.
+An intern may see a couple as part of a co-therapy team with a senior staff member, and typically meets for 15-30 minutes of supervision per session.
 Based on the senior staff co-therapist’s assessment of this first case, an intern may conduct subsequent couples work without a staff co-therapist.

 - Supervision of Supervision

 When serving as supervisors to practicum trainees, CAPS interns meet as a group for 1.5 hours each week with a staff member for Supervision of Supervision.
 Part didactic and part experiential, these meetings cover supervision theory and techniques and provide supervision of the interns’ clinical supervision work.

 - Clinical and Professional Issues Seminars

 Among the emphasized topics are professionalism, ethical and legal standards, crisis intervention, multicultural growth, group therapy, couples therapy, brief therapy, working with specific disorders, job search, and professional identity issues.
 Guest presenters from within CAPS, from the campus community, and national webinars enrich the training experience.

 - Multicultural Seminars and Retreats

 A variety of experiential and didactic training seminars occur throughout the year focused on interns’ personal and professional growth around diversity.
 Interns are expected to “stretch” themselves in this area.
 Two day-long multicultural retreats also occur each year.

 - Staff Meetings

 The agency has biweekly staff meetings.
 The meetings provide an opportunity for input regarding the operation of CAPS.
 Time is also allocated for other discussion topics.
 Occasionally, guests are invited to provide information to the staff.